Take Action

 League Observer

-The month of June offered some interesting happenings at the meeting of the Dutchess County Legislature.
-Besides the ongoing issue of siting a homeless shelter in Poughkeepsie, the ongoing questions about Solid Waste Disposal and options were brought up at
+The month of July offered some interesting happenings at the meeting of the Dutchess County Legislature.
+Besides the ongoing issue of siting a homeless shelter in Poughkeepsie, LWVMHR Observer Jane Simkin Smith writes: “Several legislators sought information about, and described

 Read More »